Q: How is Civil being affected by COVID-19?

 Plaintiffs will still be required to notify defendants and comply with service requirements of their claim.

-Q: HOW CAN I FILE A NEW SMALL CLAIMS ACTION OR ANY DOCUMENTS DURING THE STATE OF EMERGENCY?
+Q: HOW CAN I FILE MY NEW SMALL CLAIMS ACTION?

 If you have any other questions regarding the small claims process, please go to this link.
 Here you will find more details regarding small claims.